 What is an EIN?

-EIN stands for Employer Identification Number—It’s a unique nine-digit number that identifies your business entity to the IRS.
+EIN stands for Employer Identification Number—it’s a unique nine-digit number that identifies your business entity to the IRS.
 When you file any kind of federal tax return, this is how you’ll identify your business.
 It’s also sometimes called a Federal Employer Identification Number (FEIN) or Federal Tax Identification Number (TIN).

+You can think of an EIN as a Social Security number for your business.
 Be careful to never give out your EIN unless you need to—in the wrong hands, it can be used for identity theft.

-Do you need an EIN?
+Does your business need an EIN?

-- Does your business have any employees?
+Does your business have any employees?

-- Does your business operate as a C corporation, S corporation, limited liability company (LLC) or partnership?
+Does your business operate as a C corporation, S corporation, limited liability company (LLC), or partnership?

-- Do you file employment or excise tax returns?
+Do you file employment or excise tax returns?

-- Do you withhold taxes on income, other than wages, paid to a non-resident?
+Do you withhold taxes on income, other than wages, paid to a non-resident?

-Even if you’re not legally required to have an EIN, we recommend getting one since EINs are also required to open business bank accounts and credit cards, apply for business licenses, and secure some types of financing.
+Even if you’re not legally required to have an EIN, we recommend getting one anyway.
+EINs are also required to open business bank accounts and credit cards, apply for business licenses, and secure some types of financing.

 Getting a state EIN number